 Coco is frequently called on to speak to entrepreneurs on how to start, run and prosper from business.
 She produces the Birth to Buyout bootcamps, a series showing business people the laws and legal obligations they must understand.
 Coco provides bootcamps throughout the country, customizing the content to meet the needs and interests of the audience.
 In addition, Coco frequently speaks on the following topics:

 - 10 Reasons Why We Must Create Entrepreneurs

 - 15 Questions to Discover the Laws that Govern Your Business

 - How to Work Out Your Deal with Your Partners and Investors

 - How to Negotiate Your Contracts

 - A variety of topics in business law

-Coco serves on a number of civic and philanthropic boards, including Midwest Board of the American Committee for the Weizmann Institute, a prominent scientific research institute in Israel, and on the board of the Katherine Soodek Foundation.
+Coco serves on a number of civic and philanthropic boards, including the Illinois Sports Facility Authority (appointed by Mayor Lightfoot), the EPA Community Advisory Group for the Kalamazoo River Superfund Site, the Midwest Board of the American Committee for the Weizmann Institute, a prominent scientific research institute in Israel, and on the board of the Katherine Soodek Foundation.
 Coco was named a “40 Under 40” in Crain’s Chicago Business.
 She is honored to be a Fellow to the American Bar Association.
 Coco was chosen to serve as an At-Large Delegate to the 2012 Democratic National Convention.
 She has been admitted to practice law in Illinois since 1997 immediately following her graduation from Northwestern University School of Law.